science experiment

 The strategy aims to contribute to addressing global sustainable development challenges by aligning to the United Nations Sustainable Development Goals (UN SDGs), being guided by the relevant UN Global Conventions and committing to work in partnership with others to achieve shared goals.

-social investment delivery
+Social investment delivery model

-We partner with a diverse range of community groups, national and global institutes, government bodies and non-profit organisations to understand shared sustainable development challenges under each of our social value pillars and associated focus areas.
-Focus areas (below) are the themes each social value pillar will concentrate on to deliver on the 2030 goals outside of our operating footprints.
+We partner with a diverse range of community groups, national and global institutes, government bodies and non-profit organisations to understand shared sustainable development challenges under our social value framework pillars and associated focus areas.
+Social investment focus areas to contribute towards our 2030 goals are shown in Our approach to social investment below.
+The progress of our social investments is monitored against the outcomes BHP will contribute to (shown below) for each of the social value framework pillars.

-approach to social investment
+Our approach to social investment

 Governance and oversight, engagement, disclosure and performance